Dave Matthews Band: 2008 and the death of LeRoi Moore

 On March 6, 2008, it was revealed that the band had been working with Rob Cavallo on their next album, Big Whiskey and the GrooGrux King.
 It was also mentioned that guitarist and longtime friend Tim Reynolds would be recording with the band on the new studio album.

 On May 27, 2008, three days before the band embarked on their annual summer tour, it was announced that keyboardist Butch Taylor, who had toured with the band since 2001, had decided to leave the band.

-The Dave Matthews Band played their last show with all five original members on June 28, 2008, at the Nissan Pavilion in Bristow, Virginia.
+Dave Matthews Band played their last show with all five original members on June 28, 2008, at the Nissan Pavilion in Bristow, Virginia.
 Two days later, saxophonist LeRoi Moore was injured in an ATV accident on his farm near Charlottesville, Virginia.
 On July 1, 2008, while in Charlottesville, Dave Matthews announced Moore's accident.
 Béla Fleck and the Flecktones saxophonist Jeff Coffin filled in for Moore for the remainder of the tour.
 Although he was expected to make a full recovery, Moore died suddenly of complications from the accident on August 19, 2008.
 The band released a statement through their website which read:

 The band proceeded with a scheduled show at the Staples Center in Los Angeles that day, where Matthews announced the death of the band's "dear friend" to the crowd.

 Despite Moore's death, the band continued to play the rest of the tour, cancelling only two shows.
 They concluded the tour with a benefit concert for lung cancer research (Stand Up for a Cure) at Madison Square Garden in New York City on September 10, for which tickets were exclusive to members of the band's fan club, Warehouse.

 Big Whiskey and the GrooGrux King (2009)

 The band's next album, Big Whiskey and the GrooGrux King, was released June 2, 2009, coinciding with a supporting summer tour, slated to run through early October.
-The band named this album in honor of Moore.
-Moore is said to be the "King" in the album title.
+The band named this album in honor of Moore who is said to be the "GrooGrux King" in the album's title.
 Tim Reynolds, Rashawn Ross, and Jeff Coffin performed with the band on both the spring and the summer tours of 2009 and 2010.

 The album peaked at No. 1 on the Billboard 200, achieving platinum status.
 Three singles from the album were released: "Funny The Way It Is", "Why I Am", and "You and Me".

 The album was nominated for two 2010 Grammy Awards: Best Rock Album and Album of the Year.
 It lost to Green Day's 21st Century Breakdown and Taylor Swift's Fearless, respectively.
 During the awards telecast, the band played "You and Me" with accompaniment by singers, percussionists, a string section, and an eight-piece horn section made up of teenagers from the Grammy Jazz Ensemble.